Emergency paramedic; application for permission to use the professional title with training from a third country.

 However, the competent body will tell you the essential differences and why you cannot compensate for the essential differences through your professional practice.

 In most cases, you can make a compensatory measure.
-This will allow you to compensate for the substantial differences.
+This will allow you to compensate for the essential differences.

 There are several compensatory measures: